MartinBechtle/graph-canary/README.md

 For further examples, such as using with Gmail, please refer to Spring's documentation or the guide on Baeldung:
 * http://www.baeldung.com/spring-email
 * https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-email.html

+## Troubleshooting

+If weird duplication of services occurs, check your configuration.
+When configuring the canary endpoints, make sure that you give them the correct name, IE it needs to correspond to the service name that the canary endpoint returns.